skibaalex/react-native-local-mongodb/README.md

 ```

 **Note:** the `ensureIndex` function creates the index synchronously, so it's best to use it at application startup.
 It's quite fast so it doesn't increase startup time much (35 ms for a collection containing 10,000 documents).

-## Performance
-### Speed
-react-native-local-mongodb is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
-That said, it is still pretty fast on the expected datasets, especially if you use indexing.
-On a typical, not-so-fast dev machine, for a collection containing 10,000 documents, with indexing:
-* Insert: **10,680 ops/s**
-* Find: **43,290 ops/s**
-* Update: **8,000 ops/s**
-* Remove: **11,750 ops/s**

-You can run these simple benchmarks by executing the scripts in the `benchmarks` folder.
-Run them with the `--help` flag to see how they work.

-### Memory footprint
-A copy of the whole database is kept in memory.
-This is not much on the
-expected kind of datasets (20MB for 10,000 2KB documents).

 ## License